alttch/eva3/doc/drivers.rst

 ~~~~~~~~~~~~~~

 If the word "universal" is listed in PHI features, it means the module can be
-loaded once and provide the interface for all supoorted equipment.
-E.g. let's
+loaded once and provide interface for all supported equipment.
+E.g. let's take
-take a look on **sr201** PHI module which provides a support for SR-201
+a look on **sr201** PHI module which provides support for SR-201 compatible
-compatible relays:
+relays:

 .. code-block:: bash